mpaglia0/Iudas/README.md

 AUTHORS_SAVE_AS = ''
 ```

-so authors pages are not created on build, and then
+so authors pages are not created on build time, and then

 ```python
 SINGLE_AUTHOR_SAVE_AS = 'your-static-presentation-page/index.html'
 ```

-in order to build a single static page dedicated to the author.
+in order to build a single static page dedicated to you.

 ### Back-To-Top button